plinss/acmebot/README.md

 When revoking certificates, as a safety measure, it is necessary to also specify the name of the private key (or keys) that should be revoked.
-All certificates using that private key will be revoked, and the certificate files and the primary private key file will be moved to the archive.
+All certificates using that private key will be revoked, the certificate files and the primary private key file will be moved to the archive, and remote DNS TLSA records will be removed.

-The next time the tool is run after a revocation, any revoked certificates that are sill configured will automatically perform a private key rollover.
+The next time the tool is run after a revocation, any revoked certificates that are still configured will automatically perform a private key rollover.

+### Authorization Only

+Use of the '--auth' option on the command line will limit the tool to only performing domain autorizations.

+### Remote TLSA Updates

+Use of the '--tlsa' option on the command line will limit the tool to only verifying and updating configured TLSA records via remote DNS updates.

 ## Master/Slave Setup